-Why is Instagram engagement important?
-And why do you decide to follow certain brands on Instagram and not others?
+Why do you decide to follow certain brands on Instagram and not others?

 Better yet, what prompts you to actually take the time to watch their stories and double-tap their images as you scroll through your feed?
 Or dare I even say it – actually write them a comment that’s longer than two thumbs up and a winky face emoji? 👍👍😉

-There has been a massive shift from using sheer follower numbers to measure success on Instagram to now instead focus on actual human engagement.
+There has been a massive shift from using sheer follower numbers to measure success on Instagram to now instead focusing on actual human engagement.

 After all, the platform prides itself on the fact that Instagram engagement with brands is 10 times higher than it is on Facebook, 54 times higher than Pinterest, and 84 times higher than Twitter.
 And it intends to keep it that way.